Daensen folding chair

-The Daensen folding chair consists of the metallic remains of a folding chair which were discovered in 1899 in sand from a Bronze Age tumulus near Daensen, a part of Buxtehude, Lower Saxony, Germany.
-The chair is the southernmost and most richly decorated example of the eighteen known folding chairs of the Nordic Bronze Age in Northern Europe.
+The Daensen folding chair consists of the metallic remains of a folding chair that were discovered in 1899 in sand from a Bronze Age tumulus near Daensen, a part of Buxtehude, Lower Saxony, Germany.
+At the time, the chair was the southernmost and most richly decorated example of the eighteen known folding chairs of the Nordic Bronze Age in Northern Europe.
 The fittings, along with a reconstruction, are in the permanent exhibition of the Archaeological Museum Hamburg in Harburg, Hamburg.

 History

-The tumulus is located in a prominent location about 300 meters northwest of the village Daensen, at 53.424047°N 9.688783°E in open countryside owned by former farmer and municipal mayor Eickhoff.
-The Bronze Age tumulus is known as Backelsberg or Baaksberg and according to local legend, contains the remains of a Chauci prince called Baak. or Back Before 1897, half of the northern mound was removed for sand extraction.
+The tumulus is located in a prominent location approximately 300 meters northwest of the village Daensen, at 53.424047°N 9.688783°E in open countryside owned by former farmer and municipal mayor Eickhoff.
+The Bronze Age tumulus is known as Backelsberg or Baaksberg and, according to local legend, contains the remains of a Chauci prince called Baak. or Back Before 1897, half of the northern mound was removed for sand extraction.
 In the centre of the mound Eickhoff's workers discovered a rectangular stone packing of boulders.
 Inside they found bones and a complete human skull.
 The workers gave the bones to a dog.
 Their work was witnessed by the Moisburg pastor Wittkopf who noted his observations in his Parishs book of accounts:

-In 1899 sand was again removed from the mound again, and this time the workers discovered a second stone circle.
+In 1899, sand was again removed from the mound again, and this time the workers discovered a second stone circle.
 In its interior they found several bronze fitting and partially gold decorated fittings, including two 45 cm long stripes with gold inlays, which they broke into several pieces.
-In November 1899 Eickhoff forwarded a part of the fitting along with a ribbed armring of bronze to the museum.
-In 1934 the museum's director Willi Wegewitz acquired the remaining fittings from Eickhoff's sons, for the museum.
+In November 1899, Eickhoff forwarded a part of the fitting along with a ribbed arm ring of bronze to the museum.
+In 1934, the museum's director Willi Wegewitz acquired the remaining fittings from Eickhoff's sons, for the museum.